unpinned/unpinned.computer/content/blog/systemd-inside-podman.md

 And you can start your container now.

-`podman run -d systemd:latest`
+`podman run --name my-systemd-container -d systemd:latest`

-To enter the container run `podman exec -ti CONTAINER_NAME /bin/bash`
+To enter the container run `podman exec -ti my-systemd-container /bin/bash`